 As I mentioned in my introduction, your audience is more mindful than ever.
 How can you combine a sale with a great message you can share about your brand?
 Especially when tying your campaign with social media, in addition to conversion metrics, you might also want to set goals for brand awareness.

-You could look to partner with a local charity and it’s donating money from each sale, or create a joint sale with a fellow business that shares your values.
+You could look to partner with a local charity, and it’s donating money from each sale or create a joint deal with a fellow business that shares your values.